 See Section 5.1.ix of HRSA's SF-424 Two-Tier Application Guide.
-In addition, provide your Health Center Program grant number (H80CSXXXXX - reminder: this is an eligibility factor), a brief summary of how your proposed project will increase the number of patients counseled and tested for HIV, the number of patients prescribed PrEP, and the number of patients linked to HIV care and treatment; and a brief description of how the proposed project will focus on the targeted geographic locations.
+In addition, provide your Health Center Program grant number (H80CSXXXXX - reminder: this is an eligibility factor) and a brief summary of how your proposed project will increase the number of patients counseled and tested for HIV, the number of patients prescribed PrEP, and the number of patients linked to HIV care and treatment within 30 days of diagnosis, and a brief description of how the proposed project will focus on the targeted geographic locations.